Three Shrimp Recipes Perfect for Spring

 Editor’s note: This cooking column in the Enterprise Record (Chico, Calif.,) urges readers to look for shrimp with labels showing certification from an independent agency, such as Wild American Shrimp.

-ORIGINAL ARTICLE PUBLISHED BY ENTERPRISE RECORD
+ORIGINAL ARTICLE WRITTEN BY NANCY LINDAHL AND PUBLISHED BY ENTERPRISE RECORD

 Looking for something light and fresh to mimic the glory of spring?
 These three recipes are favorites that are nearly inconsequential in the time or effort they take, and taste just right on a balmy spring evening.
 I’m talking shrimp here — pink and unassuming — that take on the flavors around them and demand very little in terms of prep or cooking skills.